skorokithakis/harbormaster/README.md

 have one directory that holds all the state, which you can easily back up and restore.

+## High-level architecture overview

+At its core, Harbormaster works very simply: It takes a YAML file containing a list of repositories, pulls/clones them as necessary, messes with their `docker-compose.yml` files in the way you specify, and tells Compose to start, stop, or restart them, as needed.

+That's all it does.

 ## Installation

 Installing Harbormaster is simple.
 You can use `pipx` (recommended):